rishadluthra/docugen/README.md

 ## Docker Setup

 The Docker version mounts `./templates` and `./output` into the container so templates and generated files remain on your machine instead of being baked into the container filesystem.
-Docker build guidance recommends minimizing build context and Compose supports `.env` files and bind mounts for this setup.[5][6][7]
+Docker build guidance recommends minimizing build context and Compose supports `.env` files and bind mounts for this setup.

 ### Build and run